-New Balance is an American sportswear company based in Boston, Massachusetts.
+New Balance (also known simply as NB) is an American sportswear company based in Boston, Massachusetts.
 Founded in 1906 by English-born William J. Riley, the brand is known for its comfortable, high-quality products.

-Over the past 114 years, the North American institution has manufactured its shoes in both the U.S. (Massachusetts, Maine) and U.K. (England).
-Since its origins as a company specializing in arch supports, the company has enjoyed widespread popularity among running enthusiasts, which began with the New Balance Trackster, the first-ever running shoe with rippled soles (1961), and continued well into the subsequent decades thanks to the New Balance 320 (1976); New Balance 990 (1982); and New Balance 1500 (1993), among others.
+Over the past 115 years, the North American institution has made its shoes in both the U.S. (Massachusetts, Maine) and U.K. (England).
+Since its origins as a company specializing in arch supports, the brand has enjoyed widespread popularity among runners, which began with the New Balance Trackster, the first-ever running shoe with rippled soles (1961), and continued well into the subsequent decades thanks to the New Balance 320 (1976); New Balance 990 (1982); and New Balance 1500 (1993), among others.
 (President Bill Clinton famously wore the pair during his presidency, which led to high sales of the model.)

-Several of the brand's most popular silhouettes are rooted in performance-needs, but they've also gained popularity within the lifestyle space.
+Several popular New Balance shoes are rooted in performance-needs, but they've also gained popularity within the lifestyle space.
 Special collaborations with Concepts, Ronnie Fieg and Aimé Leon Dore have helped it gain footing within highly sought-after sneaker collections.

-Recent years have seen the Boston-based manufacturer's widespread popularity sky-rocket thanks to the “dad shoe” trend.
-The Steve Jobs-approved New Balance 992 from 2006 experienced its first retro run since 2010.
-New propositions like the New Balance 327, which debuted April 2020 in collaboration with Casablanca have quickly garnered praise for their equal-parts heritage and modern designs.
+Recent years have seen the Boston-based manufacturer's widespread popularity sky-rocket thanks to the “dad” shoe trend.
+In 2020, the Steve Jobs-approved New Balance 992 from 2006 experienced its first retro run since 2010.
+New propositions like the New Balance 327, which debuted April 2020 in collaboration with Casablanca, have quickly garnered praise for their equal-parts heritage and modern design.

 Away from sportswear, the North American company has supported Covid-19 relief efforts with general-use face masks and footwear for healthcare workers.